Looking for help with your list?

 The recurring campaign automatically sends postcards at regular intervals on your behalf.
 You can use this campaign to showcase a product, remind people of events, share promo codes, and more.

-With each new send, we’ll check your target audience for new contacts or addresses, and order as many postcards as your budget allows.
+With each new send, we’ll check your audience for new contacts or addresses, and order as many postcards as your budget allows.
 Between sends, you can pause and edit the schedule, budget, or content of your postcard at any time.

 The people in the audience you choose will receive a postcard with every recurring send, unless you use segmentation to filter them out.
 For example, if you only want to send a monthly postcard to new subscribers, you might target a segment with the parameters Date added | is within the past 30 days.